For Intelligent and Higher Spectrum Efficiency: A Variable Packing Ratio Transmission System Based on Faster-than-Nyquist and Deep Learning: Conclusion

 \section{Conclusion}

-In this paper, we propose a secure transmission system with high spectrum efficiency based on FTN and DL.
-The transmitter changes its symbol packing ratio $\alpha$ to a new random value at every specific moment.
-By the shared information of starting positions, the receiver can estimate the current $\alpha$ and then detect the FTN signal, while the eavesdropper can not due to the absence of required knowledge.
-Numerical results show that the proposed system can achieve a secure and higher-spectrum-efficiency communication without the consumption of any extra spectrum resources.
-Also, a simplified symbol packing ratio, which has been employed in the proposed system, is developed in this paper.
-Simulation results prove that it achieves nearly the same performance as the original structure with only 50\% of the original complexity.
+This paper proposed intelligent VPR transmissions for high SE and security, respectively, based on FTN and DL.
+The VPR-based system achieved a higher SE without consuming extra spectrum resources and modifying the existing communication paradigms (e.g., spectrum allocation or frame structure).
+Also, considering security, a dynamic generation scheme was proposed to produce secret and randomly distributed positions for the segments of the VPR system.
+The scheme was demonstrated to be effective in avoiding detection and attack.
+In addition, we derived the closed-form expression for the capacity of the proposed VPR system in different channels, which were also effective for conventional FTN signaling.
+Finally, a simplified symbol packing ratio, which had been employed in the proposed system, was developed in this paper.
+Simulation results proved that it achieved nearly the same performance as the original structure with only 5\% of the complexity in the original design.